CrossLead/tyranid-obfuscate/README.md

 - Next apply static replacement values to all of the selected records in `User`.
 Provide the same query to mask a subset of records in `User`.
 The field name to value object specified for `replacementValues` will replace the data in the `User` collection with the specified values.

 - Each record affected will have a corresponding entry in the metadata collection that can be queried to determine fictitious values in the `User` collection.
+The metadata collection will be named by appending the provided `metadataSuffix` value to the given collection.
+In the below example, collection `user` will have a metadata collection name of `user__metadata`;

 ```ts
 // Again, mask the first ten records